Editorial interview prep.

 5. Which kind of outlet appeals - linear broadcaster, streamer, public-service, digital-native?

-7. How do you read the firm's current slate / output and where it is going?
+7. How do you read this firm's current slate / output and where it is going?

-8. What is the biggest editorial challenge the firm faces in the next 12-24 months?
+8. What is the biggest editorial challenge this firm faces in the next 12-24 months?

 Technical concepts to master